 Participating employees complete their Workplace Virtuathon with a 'personal' physical activity challenge as a walk, jog or a run wherever is convenient for them; in the local park or on a treadmill, individually or with colleagues and at their own pace.

-Successful completion is rewarded with a Virtuathon achievement medal and, where relevant, 20 verifiable CPD points from the CPD Standards Office.
+Successful completion is rewarded with a Virtuathon medal for their achievement and, where relevant, 20 verifiable CPD points from the CPD Standards Office.

 Mitchell continues, “The feedback from surveyed participating employees has been highly positive with 100% recommending Workplace Virtuathon and agreeing it has encouraged positive healthy habits making them feel fitter and healthier than before they started the programme.”

 Feedback comments include, "I thoroughly enjoyed completing my Workplace Virtuathon and found the tips and support very helpful.
-I liked the fact that you could choose how you wanted to do it – I chose to do a 5K walk – you weren't pressured into running.
+I liked the fact that I could choose how I wanted to do it – I chose to do a 5K walk – I wasn't pressured into running.
 I feel much healthier and fitter, and have even lost a bit of weight."

-Another employee agreed, "Brilliant, keeps you motivated during a busy day!
-I loved the fact I could fit it around my life.”
+Another employee agreed, "Brilliant!
+It kept me motivated during a busy day and !
+I loved the fact I could fit it around my life”

-Workplace Virtuathon is provided FREE for employees, as it’s paid by their employer, and is affordably priced based upon the size of the organisation, e.g., an company with less than 50 employees would currently pay only £395 (ex VAT) in total.
+Workplace Virtuathon is provided FREE for employees, as it’s paid by their employer, and is affordably priced based upon the size of the organisation, e.g., a company with less than 50 employees would currently pay only £295 (ex VAT) in total.